 “He snatched my keys from me and went in.
 Next thing I knew, he had his gun drawn.
 My ex was waiting inside with a knife.”

-Flowers’ abuser was arrested but released that night.
-She didn’t know until the following morning when she returned to the police department to file for an order of protection.
+Flowers’ abuser was arrested but released that same night, a detail Flowers didn’t know until the following morning when she returned to the police department to file for an order of protection.

 Afraid of Racism, Judgment